-Originally a subsidiary of Motor Cargo, Overnite Transportation was purchased by UPS freight in August 2005.
-As a LTL (less than truckload) solution, the company name was changed to UPS Ground Freight, Inc. Since its founding in 1935, the company expanded throughout the 1950s to 1970s, operating along the eastern U.S. seaboard and into Tennessee.
+Formerly a subsidiary of Motor Cargo, Overnite Transportation was purchased by UPS freight in August 2005.
+As an LTL (less than truckload) solution, the company name was changed to UPS Ground Freight, Inc. Since its founding in 1935, the company expanded throughout the 1950s to 1970s, operating along the eastern U.S. seaboard and into Tennessee.
 By the late 70s, it expanded its routes as far westward as Indiana and Missouri.

 The acquisition of Overnite Transportation through a buyout was in response to the FedEx Corporation purchasing the west coast LTL giant Viking Freight, and East Coast giant American Freightways.

-Rosenfeld Injury Lawyers appreciates the dangers motorists face when sharing the roads with trucks operated by Overnite Transportation.
+Rosenfeld Injury Lawyers LLC appreciates the dangers motorists face when sharing the roads with trucks operated by Overnite Transportation.
 If you or a loved one was injured in a collision with an Overnite Transport truck, contact our office for a free case review and an assessment of your legal options with an experienced attorney.

 In the years since its buyout and name change to UPS Ground Freight, Inc., the company has grown to nearly 6200 drivers, operating more than 4200 vehicles across North America.
 With the millions of miles driven across Canada and the US every year, many drivers have been involved in an Overnite Transportation truck accident.
-Statistics managed by the FMCSA (Federal Motor Carrier Safety Administration) indicate that the company has been involved in 487 accidents with 167 injuries and 13 fatalities, over the course of two years prior to February 2014.
+Statistics managed by the FMCSA (Federal Motor Carrier Safety Administration) indicate that the company has been involved in 487 crashes with 167 injuries and 13 fatalities, over the course of two years before February 2014.

-In addition to the vehicle inspections, the Department of Transportation pulled 90 of the 6198 UPS Ground Freight drivers off the road due to failing inspections.
+In addition to the vehicle inspections, the Department of Transportation pulled 90 of the 6198 UPS Ground Freight drivers off the road due to failing inspection checks.
 This number is 1.5 percent of the total number of truckers operating UPS Ground vehicles, significantly less than the national average of 5.51 percent.

 - Driving Environments – Bad road conditions, poor weather and uneven roads tend to increase the chance of being involved in a serious accident with injuries.

-- Lack of Vehicle Maintenance – Poorly maintained commercial trucks often experience tire blowouts, failing brakes, damaged axles and breakdowns, all of which can lead to an increased potential of causing serious accidents.
+- Lack of Vehicle Maintenance – Poorly maintained commercial trucks often experience tire blowouts, failing brakes, damaged axles, and breakdowns, all of which can lead to an increased potential of causing serious accidents.

-- Cargo Loading – Improperly loading vans, semi-trucks, flatbeds and 18-wheelers can cause the cargo to shift, or make it nearly impossible to maneuver the truck safely in challenging situations on the road.
+- Cargo Loading – Improperly loading vans, semi-trucks, flatbeds, and 18-wheelers can cause the cargo to shift, or make it nearly impossible to maneuver the truck safely in challenging situations on the road.

 - Training and Experience – Inexperienced or untrained truckers behind the wheels of large commercial trucks can be a recipe for catastrophic disaster.
 When trucking companies are negligent in providing the proper training, they can be held legally accountable for their in action.

-- Extensive medical bills for surgery, rehabilitation and physical therapies
+- Extensive medical bills for surgery, rehabilitation, and physical therapies

-- Lost wages through missed work
+- Lost wages due to missed work

 - Diminished capacity to earn a living in the future